Pfizer swings to small profit as vaccines begin to roll out

 Pfizer, the first company to get U.S. emergency use authorization for a COVID-19 vaccine, swung to a small profit in the fourth-quarter as it started shipping vaccines globally.

-Rising medicine sales helped offset big increases in spending on research and production as the New York company manufactures hundreds of millions of doses of the COVID-19 shot and pushes forward on research gauging its effectiveness in different patient groups.
+Rising medicine sales helped offset big increases in spending on research and production as the New York company manufactures hundreds of millions of doses of the COVID-19 shot and pushes forward on research gauging its effectiveness in different patient groups, such as teens and people with compromised immune systems.

+Pfizer has said that this year it can produce 2 billion doses of the vaccine, developed with its German partner BioNTech, including several hundred million doses promised for the U.S.

+In a statement, Chief Executive Albert Bourla called Pfizer’s success in developing such a potent vaccine in record-breaking time “the culmination of Pfizer’s decade-long conversion into a pure-play, science and innovation-focused company.”

 Excluding one-time items, adjusted earnings came to 42 cents per share, or 4 cents shy of Wall Street projections.